-BELL 8 began as a meditative installation in 2016 by Deirdre Towers who named it after the buoy in Long Island Sound, near the mouth of the Connecticut River.
+BELL 8 began as an installation in 2016 by Deirdre Towers who named it after the buoy in Long Island Sound, near the mouth of the Connecticut River.
 Designed to inspire the sense of expansion and bliss one can have afloat, this immersive experience helps you to release your impulse for control, and embrace change.

 photo by Nan Melville